ariatara/cs445-final-project/README.md

 Made by: Ariana Tarafdar, Arash Amiri, Habib Rehman

-Project description: Use a convolutional neural netwrok to classify emotions in pictures of faces.
+Project description: Use classical computer vision techniques to analyze facial expressions

 How to run code: